executablebooks/sphinx-thebe/docs/use.md

 ````

 By default, `sphinx-thebe` will look for any HTML `<pre>` element *inside* the code
 block.
-Thebelab will run on that element.
+Thebe will run on that element.

 ### Add an activate button to your page